hiddenclue0/Jenkins/008. Software Repositories Intro (Nexus)/nexus-artifact-upload-readme.md

 # 📦 Uploading Artifacts to Nexus Repository from Jenkins

-In this guide, I document how I configured my Jenkins pipeline to upload artifacts (build outputs) to a **Nexus Repository Manager**.
+I documented here how I configured my Jenkins pipeline to upload artifacts (build outputs) to a **Nexus Repository Manager**.
 This setup allows me to version and store application artifacts, making them available for future deployments or automation workflows.

 ---